JoseJPR/tutorial-nodejs-performance-timing/README.md

 ## 🔖 Description

 The **⏳Startup Time** for an HTTP Server or CLI Apps is super important.
-The time it takes for the NodeJS application to be up and running will also depends on the time it takes to import the modules that the application requires.
+The time it takes for the Nodejs application to be up and running will also depends on the time it takes to import the modules that the application requires.

 The Performance Timing API provides an implementation of the W3C Performance Timeline specification.
 The purpose of the API is to support the collection of high resolution performance metrics.